 Charging systems for batteries need you to set the float voltage, temperature compensation values and boost voltage settings.
-For convenience the settings for some of the most common configurations and temperatures have been added.
-The table below shows float voltage using temp compensation -2mV/cell/°C
+For convenience we have added the settings for some of the most common configurations and temperatures below.
+Table 2 Float voltage using temp compensation -2mV/cell/°C